cashidev/prompt-engineering-playbook-for-dev/tools/prompt-playbook-cli/README.md

 # prompt-playbook-cli

 An interactive CLI for the [Prompt Engineering Playbook](../../README.md).
-Select a prompt template and it's instantly copied to your clipboard — ready to paste into Claude.
+Select a prompt template and it's instantly copied to your clipboard — ready to paste into any AI tool.

 ## Installation